rogfrich/profile/README.md

-# profile
+# Profile page for Rich

-My profile page for JAMstack Session 2.
+Hello, this is my profile page.
+I'm Rich, nice to meet you.